-Ozark Highlands Trail is a 17.5 mile moderately trafficked point-to-point trail located near Winslow, AR and is rated as difficult.
+Ozark Highlands Trail is a 17.5 mile moderately trafficked point-to-point trail located near Winslow, Arkansas and is rated as difficult.
 The trail is primarily used for hiking and camping and is accessible year-round.

 Directions from Lake Fort Smith State Park: Travel 1/4 mile east off U.S. 71 north of Mountainburg; watch for highway sign on U.S. 71 for turnoff to park entrance.
 Eastern terminus: Tyler Bend Campground on the Buffalo National River; U.S. 65 at Silver Hill